GSephrioth/gsephrioth.github.com/_posts/2017-01-19-Internet-communication-Class-Notes.md

 The data link layer adds a header of the frame to define the sender and receiver of the frame.
 Most of the time, it also called as Media Access Control(MAC) address.

 3. Flow Control:
-If the data absorb by the receiver is less than the rate produced by the sender, the data link layer introduce a flow control mechanism to prevent overloading the ...
+If the data absorb by the receiver is less than the rate produced by the sender, the data link layer imposes a flow control mechanism to prevent overwhelming the receiver.

 4. Error Control:
 The data link layer adds mechanisms to defect and retransmit damaged or lost frames.
-Error control is achieved through a traiver added to the end of the frame.
+Error control is achieved through a trailer added to the end of the frame.

 5. Access Control:
 When two  or more devices are connected to the same link.
 Data link layer predicts are necessary to determine which device has control over the link at any given time.